DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/10 Best Practices/10 Generic Parameters.md

-Some objects are generic, particularly for data-aware components like Data-Grid:
+Some types are generic.
+This is mostly the case for data-aware component types, such as DataGrid:

 ---
 ##### Angular